memoria-io/archived-reactive/README.md

 ## TODOs

 * [x] Event Sourcing
-    *[x] State decider, evolver, Stream pipeline
+    * [x] State decider, evolver, Stream pipeline
-    *[x] Sagas decider, Stream pipeline
+    * [x] Sagas decider, Stream pipeline
-* [x] Streaming
-    *[x] Stream api for usage in event sourcing
-* [x] Stream sharding to be used later for scaling
-    * [x] Tests
-    * Due to sharding (reading from **multiple** src event streams) the whole cluster should be down first before executing sharding, so that oldStreams are not receiving new events, while being ingested, they should be in read only state
     * [x] id safety (stateId, commandId, eventId)
     * [x] Events reduction
         * If using reduction the event reducer should map all states to creation event
         * Init states can't have creation events.
+    * [x] Stream sharding to be used later for scaling
+        * [x] Tests
+        * Due to sharding (reading from **multiple** src event streams) the whole cluster should be down first before executing sharding, so that oldStreams are not receiving new events, while being ingested, they should be in read only state
+* [x] Streaming
+    * [x] Stream api for usage in event sourcing
+    * [ ] Stream api for messaging patterns
 * [ ] Increase test coverage to >85%
-* [ ] Stream api for messaging patterns

 ## Release notes